 Cars That Cannot Be Imported to the USA

-The 25-Year import rule is exempt from US import laws; however, this does not mean all cars are allowed into the United States.
-The US has strict import regulations, including a ban on these cars listed from entering the country on American roads.
+The 25-year import rule is exempt from US import laws; however, this does not mean all are allowed into the United States.
+The US has strict import regulations, including a ban on these autos listed from entering the country on American roads.

-These cars that do not meet US safety or emissions standards:
+These that do not meet US safety or emissions standards:

 Lotus 340R 2000